Anonyyymous/cpp-markov-chain/README.md

 \* chains should be saved with an .jkc extension.
 If the chain has already been saved/loaded, it will remember this location, so you won't need to specify the location later
 ## Running The Server
-When initialising the server, do ./run-server (-c [server config path]) (q).
+When initialising the server, do ./run-server (-c [server config path]) (d).
 The server config is optional and stores settings about the server.
 If a config cannot be found, values will default to:
 > port = 6678
 > model-directory = ../models/

-'q' will run the server in quiet mode, with less info being printed to the terminal
+'d' will run the server in debug mode, with a lot of info being printed to the terminal.
 ### Running The Server as a Container
 The container uses a two-stage build process (hence why .dockerignore is a bit bland) to create only the necessary files in the image (the server executable, config file (TODO), and models directory).
 ## Querying The Server
 The http request contains up to 4 parameters - the model, the prompt, the hard limit, and the soft-limit.
-An example request would be 'http://localhost:6678/model=mdl1.jkc&prompt=My name is&soft_limit=3'.
+An example request would be 'http://localhost:6678/model=mdl1.jkc&prompt=My%20name520is&soft_limit=3'.
 Note that 'hard_limit' is not included, so will default to whatever value is inside the server's config file.
 In this prompt, the model queried would be (server.model-directory + '/mdl1.jkc').
 ## Testing The Chain
 The chain test suite first trains a model on a very small input, and tests it locally, including checking for random chance (one input phrase having multiple output words).